 - ringing in the ear, loss of hearing

-These are serious side effects.
-If you have them, you may need urgent medical attention.
+These serious side effects are rare.
+If you have any of them, you may need urgent medical attention.

 Photosensitivity (getting sunburnt very easily) can occasionally occur with ciprofloxacin.
-However, it is temporary and staying out of direct sunlight while on CIPROFLOXACIN Alphapharm will prevent it from happening.
+However, it is temporary and staying out of direct sunlight while receiving CIPROFLOXACIN Alphapharm will prevent it from happening.

 Rarely, there can be a worsening of the symptoms of myasthenia gravis.
 This is a condition in which the muscles become weak and tire easily, causing drooping eyelids, double vision, difficulty in speaking and swallowing and sometimes muscle weakness in the arms or legs.

-Rarely, the Achilles tendon (extending from the calf to the heel of the foot) or other tendons have been torn after CIPROFLOXACIN Alphapharm therapy.
-Tell your doctor straight away if you have a pain, inflammation or rupture of a tendon.
+Rarely, the Achilles tendon (extending from the calf in the leg to the heel of the foot) or other tendons have been torn after CIPROFLOXACIN ALPHAPHARM therapy.
+Tell your doctor immediately if you feel any discomfort, pain or inflammation of a tendon.

-When treatment is to be stopped, your prescribing doctor may need to alter the dose of other medicine(s) accordingly and monitor your condition.
+When treatment is to be stopped, your doctor may need to alter the dose of other medicines accordingly and monitor your condition.

-If you have any further questions on CIPROFLOXACIN Alphapharm, or are unsure of the information given above, please see your doctor or nurse, who will be able to assist you.
+If you have any further questions on CIPROFLOXACIN ALPHAPHARM, or are unsure of the information given above, please ask your doctor or nurse, who will be able to assist you.